5. Command line interface

 -P, --privdrop

-Drop privileges (setuid / setgid) to the user specificed in the startup configuration.
+Drop privileges (setuid / setgid) to the user specified in the startup configuration.
 This may allow you to have access to various sockets, but requires root permission.
 The recommended setup would be to have shared group permission with the smtpd server on various sockets and paths.

 -F, --ffi